triton-inference-server/vllm_backend/docs/additional_outputs.md

 ### Log Probabilities

-The log probabilities of the top probability words at each position if the [logprobs](https://github.com/vllm-project/vllm/blob/v0.6.3.post1/vllm/sampling_params.py#L146-L152) are requested.
+The log probabilities of the top probability tokens at each position of the [logprobs](https://github.com/vllm-project/vllm/blob/v0.6.3.post1/vllm/sampling_params.py#L146-L152) are requested.
 Only the log probabilities of the new tokens generated since the last response are returned on each new response.
 See